djalbat/necessary/README.md

 These utility methods were partly inspired by [lodash](https://lodash.com/), [async](https://caolan.github.io/async/) and the like.
 They provide limited functionality that will most likely be covered far more comprehensibly elsewhere.
 The idea here was only to create methods that addressed a set of relatively modest requirements and would result in a tiny footprint.
 Additionally, especially in the case of the asynchronous methods, the bare bones implementations should hopefully provide some confidence if stepped in to and out of whilst debugging.

-Currently there are four sets of methods dealing with arrays, file and directory paths, asynchronous JavaScript and the file system.
+Currently there are four sets of methods dealing with arrays, file and directory paths, the file system and asynchronous JavaScript.
+Remember that this package is no great shakes and does not bear comparison to the likes of lodash.

 ## Installation